silentbicycle/lookup/README.md

 `../../.git`, and so on until `/` is reached.
 If the file is found, it will print its absolute path and exit, otherwise it will return 1.

+## Installation

+Not much to it:

+    make

+    make install

 ## Usage

     lookup [-p] [-r] FILENAME

 ## Options